myConsciousness/atproto.dart/website/docs/lexicons/com/atproto/sync/listBlobs.md

 ## #main

-List blob CIDso for an account, since some repo revision.
+List blob CIDs for an account, since some repo revision.
 Does not require auth; implemented by PDS.

 ### Parameters